 The Medical Upgrade does not relate to pre-existing medical condition coverage.

-If you add non-refundable trip costs after you have purchased your travel insurance policy, please call our customer care department as soon as possible to ensure you continue to remain eligible for this benefit.
+If you add non-refundable trip costs after you have purchased your travel protection plan, please call our Customer Care department at 1‑800‑243‑3174 as soon as possible to ensure you continue to remain eligible for this benefit.